Your Complete Guide to Equipment Booking Guardrails Header

 Do I need an approval process for every asset booking?

 Not always!
 Self-service works great for low-risk items (like an HDMI cable).
 But when a $10,000 camera is walking out the door, a manager might really need to sign off.
-Organizations with complex workflows or larger budgets often benefit from systems designed for bigger operations that require layered features, like access control and mandatory approvals.
+Organizations with complex workflows or larger budgets often benefit from systems designed for bigger operations that require layered features, like access control or mandatory approvals.

 Your Guardrail Action: Establish Approval Workflows for Critical Assets